Further travel disruption across UK after storm

 Saturday will bring another day of travel disruption for many after Storm Eunice battered the UK.

-Many train services remain suspended on Saturday morning and “do not travel” notices are in place for routes including the Southern, Thameslink and Great Northern networks.
+Many train services remain suspended on Saturday and “do not travel” notices are in place for some routes.

-South Western Railway expects “significant disruption” across its network in the morning, while Great Western Railway services are suspended until at least 10am and others suspended until at least 1pm.
+South Western Railway expects “significant disruption” across its network throughout the day, and said work was ongoing to clear the lines after more than 40 trees were felled on its routes.

-Greater Anglia and Stansted Express have suspended all services due to multiple trees on the line with trains not running until after 10am.
+Many Great Western Railway services have been suspended until at least 1pm, while routes on the Greater Anglia and Stansted Express network have also been suspended due to fallen trees.

 It comes after Storm Eunice caused travel chaos across the UK on Friday, with hundreds of flights cancelled, rail lines blocked and road bridges closed.